-- A. The forest canopy within the driplines of existing trees shall not be disturbed. - B. Only vegetation from the Oregon City Native Plant List shall be planted within these facilities. - C. Mitigation is required, subject to Sections 17.49.180 or 17.49.190. - D. The storm water facility may encroach up to one-half the distance of the NROD corridor. - E. The stormwater facility shall not impact more than one thousand square feet of the NROD.
-Impacts greater than one thousand square feet shall be process as a Type III application. - F. The community development director may allow landscaping requirements of the base zone, other than landscaping required for parking lots, to be met by preserving, restoring and permanently protecting habitat on development sites within the Natural Resource Overlay District.
+- A. The forest canopy within the driplines of existing trees shall not be disturbed. - B. Only vegetation from the Oregon City Native Plant List shall be planted within these facilities. - C. Mitigation is required, subject to OCMC 17.49.180 or 17.49.190. - D. The storm water facility may encroach up to one-half the distance of the NROD corridor. - E. The stormwater facility shall not impact more than one thousand square feet of the NROD.
+Impacts greater than one thousand square feet shall be processed as a Type III application. - F. The community development director may allow landscaping requirements of the base zone, other than landscaping required for parking lots, to be met by preserving, restoring and permanently protecting habitat on development sites within the Natural Resource Overlay District. - G. The design of the stormwater facility shall be subject to OCMC 13.12.